a-skeja/multivariate-graph-dependencies/README.md

 This implementation estimates and quantifies **multivariate dependencies in multiplex graphs** as developed by *Skeja and Olhede (2024)*.
 The estimation now operates **directly at the level of the probability cells**, using the latent blockmodel inference procedure of `NetworkHistogram.jl`.

-The workflow is as follows:
-1. Load or generate multiplex adjacency matrices.
-2. Estimate the blockmodel using `NetworkHistogram.jl`.
-3. Build probability-cell tensors directly from the estimator output.
-4. Compute information measures over all node pairs.

 ---

 ## Run information measures on your own adjacency matrices (A1.csv, A2.csv, A3.csv)